What are the benefits of knowing a second language?

 Bi-lingual education offers a unique culture perspective

 Having a bilingual education makes kids more aware of different cultures given they’re in contact with people who are often foreigners in the country they’re living.
-Learning about different cultures broadens up horizons and it’s almost beneficial as traveling is.
+Learning about different cultures broadens up horizons and it’s almost as beneficial as traveling is.